Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Introduction

 \subsection{Modeling the Mind}

 As a discipline, Artificial Intelligence (AI) started out with an ambition to reproduce the human mind as a monolithic computer program.
-The problem of reproducing intelligence in technology was taken on as an ambitious functional decomposition exercise, with intelligence playing the role of the high-level function to be reproduced in a computer program through reconstruction from smaller functions realized by simple well-understood input-output modules.
+The problem of reproducing intelligence in technology was taken on \Gio{essentially} as a \textit{functional decomposition} exercise, with \Gio{``}intelligence\Gio{''} playing the role of the high-level function to be reproduced in a computer program through reconstruction from smaller functions realized by simple well-understood input-output modules.

-The nature of the constituent primitive modules was already clear to early computer scientists: logical inference and knowledge structures should play a key role, because introspection, common sense psychology and current concepts of rationality suggested so \citep{Newell1976}.
+The nature of the constituent primitive modules was already \Gio{rather} clear to early computer scientists: \textit{logical inference} and \textit{knowledge structures} should play a key role, because introspection, common sense psychology and current concepts of rationality suggested so \citep{Newell1976}.
 The \textit{General Problem Solver} of \citet{Newell1959a} may be considered the archetype of this approach, and is often used in this role in lectures about the history of AI.
 In architectures of this type, the problem of scaling up from the simplest toy examples of reasoning to plausible intelligent function, even in restricted cognitive niches, becomes one of managing a complex knowledge representation in a logic-based representation language, with the properties of the logical language enforcing some of the required modularity, or non-interaction, between the represented knowledge structures.

-As soon as this required modularity breaks down, that is, when knowledge structures interact in unforeseen and undesirable ways, the construction of the higher level function – intelligence – may catastrophically fail, in an obvious way if we are lucky, for instance if the constraints enforced by the representation language are violated, or insidiously, through unintelligent behaviour, in many other cases.
+As soon as this required modularity breaks down, that is, when knowledge structures interact in unforeseen and undesirable ways, the construction of the higher level function --- intelligence --- may catastrophically fail, in an obvious way if we are lucky, for instance if the constraints enforced by the representation language are violated, or insidiously, through unintelligent behaviour, in many other cases.
 The AI system following this architectural paradigm, from an engineering point of view, in a sense lacks sufficient adaptive capacity, or resilience, to reliably deal with the addition of new knowledge structures.